 With LASIK, an eye doctor creates a thin flap in the cornea using either a blade or a laser.
 The surgeon folds back the flap and precisely removes a very specific amount of corneal tissue under the flap using an excimer laser.
 The flap is then laid back into its original position where it heals in place.
 For people who are nearsighted, LASIK is used to flatten a cornea that is too steep.
 Farsighted people will have LASIK to achieve a steeper cornea.
 LASIK can also correct astigmatism by shaping an irregular cornea into a more normal shape.

 It is important that anyone considering LASIK have realistic expectations.
 LASIK allows people to perform most of their everyday tasks without corrective lenses.
 However, people looking for perfect vision without glasses or contacts run the risk of being disappointed.
-More than 90 percent of people who have LASIK achieve somewhere between 20/20 and 20/40 vision without glasses or contact lenses.
-If sharp, detailed 20/20 vision is essential for your job or leisure activities, consider whether 20/40 vision would be good enough for you.
+Patients at Eye Care & Surgery typically have achieved between 20/20 and 20/40 vision without glasses or contact lenses.

 If you are interested in more information or would like to see if you are candidate for LASIK surgery; contact Michael Geres at Eye Care & Surgery.